How Hemp oil can help your pet.

 Declawed cats tend to "do their business" outside the litter box more often in order to mark their territory.
 They can get more aggressive, and may resort to biting.
 It is a myth that they can instead use the claws of their back feet (assuming they were left intact) since they would have to be on their backs, leaving them vulnerable to attack and abuse.
 This puts them at a disadvantage if they live with other cats or go outside.
 Finally, cats have to relearn how to walk after declawing surgery.
 This is because they are forced to stand at an unnatural angle, causing back pain.

 It is for these reasons that several countries have banned the procedure and many veterinarians refuse to perform it.
 However, there are many other ways of dealing with a cat's scratching problem.
-Anxiety in cats can result in scratching, and using CBD oil is helpful.
+Anxiety in cats can result in scratching, and using hemp oil is helpful.
 This all-natural supplement enables the cat's body to calm down and may reduce scratching in anxious, stressed or territorial cats.

 - using tall scratching posts sprinkled with catnip;